Missing Pieces (Autograph album)

 Missing Pieces is the fourth studio album by American rock band Autograph.
-It was released initially in 1997 on the Pavement Music label, then re-released in both 2002 and 2004 by Crash Music, Inc. The material was recorded for an album intended for a 1989 release, but the project was abandoned and the group disbanded.
+It was released initially in 1997 on Pavement Music, then re-released in both 2002 and 2004 on Crash Music.
+A majority of the material was recorded for an album intended for a 1989 release, but the project was abandoned and the group disbanded.

 A reissue of the album, titled "More Missing Pieces", was released in 2003.